esser50ktests/tinypilot/README.md

 The installation process:

-* Creates a service account for TinyPilot with limited priviliges.
+* Creates a service account for TinyPilot with limited privileges.
 * Installs TinyPilot as a systemd service so it runs automatically on every boot.
 * Installs and configures TinyPilot's dependencies:
   * nginx, which listens on 0.0.0.0:80